I beg to move,

 “I get really ill sometimes and I can tell you this really works.”

 The Arts Council understands the powerful impact of the arts on communities and wellbeing.
-It has targeted areas with a low take-up of the arts—Kirklees is one—and has invested in Creative People and Places, which bring culture in all its forms to the community.
+It has targeted areas with a low take-up of the arts—Kirklees is one—and has invested in Creative People and Places, which brings culture in all its forms to the community.
 It empowers citizens not just to watch but to take part.
-It about not just large organisations, but community organisations, too: Batley Choir, Batley Poets, Batley Smile and local youth theatres such as Acorn and West Yorkshire Youth Academy all enhance the lives of people with mental ill health.
+It is about not just large organisations, but community organisations, too: Batley Choir, Batley Poets, Batley Smile and local youth theatres such as Acorn and West Yorkshire Youth Academy all enhance the lives of people with mental ill health.

 The bigger question is, what are we doing to ensure access to the arts to support our young people’s mental health?
 Secondary schools in London have arts on a carousel: art for one term, drama for another and music for a third.
 In fact, at an all-party group on arts in schools yesterday, I heard a teacher explain how she was first an art teacher, then was asked to take on photography, and then later in the year was asked to take on design technology.
 That cannot be right.